 A Mayan Tale Retold

-As soon as he was born a wise man placed a jade and obsidian necklace over his head and proclaimed,
+The day he was born, a wise man placed a jade and obsidian necklace over his head and proclaimed,

 “Your destiny has been decided, Quetzal.
 You will live forever.”